MicrosoftDocs/VBA-Docs/Office-F1-Landing/a-compatible-activex-component-must-be-a-visual-basic-executable-or-a-dll-office.md

 ---
-title: Un componente de ActiveX compatible debe ser un ejecutable de Visual Basic o una DLL, Office Shared [vblr6.chm1040358]
+title: A compatible ActiveX component must be a Visual Basic executable or a DLL, Office Shared [vblr6.chm1040358]
 keywords: vblr6.chm1040358
 f1_keywords:
 - vblr6.chm1040358